oneananda/Software-Architecture-Best-Practices/Software Architecture QA/User Configuration Preloading.md

 Set up monitoring to track memory usage, load times, and the performance impact of this preloading strategy.
 This will help in fine-tuning the process.

+### Security considerations

+- Use data encryption if the data is using sensitive information
+- Provide strong access control to avoid data leak

 ### Implementation Outline: